pokstad/Couchsite/readme.md

     }
 ```

 The cs.compiled property indicates when the compilation occurred.
 A compiled template is considered outdated when the template has been modified more recently, or when any of the ancestors of a template are also modified more recently.
+The view located at _design/couchsite/_view/template_parents creates a listing of all parent-child relationships along with modified and compilation times.
+Any time a parent is modified, all children must also be rendered.

 ### Template Security Considerations ###